ianMuchesia/Share-Me/README.md

 ## Images

-Here are some images of our project:
+Here are some images of the project:

 ![Project Diagram](images/project-diagram.png)
 ![User Interface Screenshot](images/ui-screenshot.png)